-Luckily, two players is enough to make a big impact for your team if you select the right hero combinations.
-For those who are queuing with a buddy, here are some highly effective hero combinations to tryout with your partner in crime.
+Luckily, two players are enough to make a big impact for your team.
+That is – if you select the right hero combos!
+For those who are queuing with a buddy, here are some highly effective combinations to try out with your duo partner.

 Zarya and Reinhardt have been OTP since the release of Overwatch.
-Reinhardt is a powerhouse with his massive barrier and Rocket Hammer, while Zarya provides a lot of utility and damage for the team.
+Reinhardt is a powerhouse with his massive barrier and Rocket Hammer.
+However, Zarya provides a lot of utility and damage for the team.
 When played together, Reinhardt and Zarya’s play styles synergize really well.
-While Reinhardt holds the frontline with his shield, Zarya is able to do damage through the shield and bubble Rein whenever he drops the shield to use his firestrike ability, deal damage with his hammer, or even charge deep into the other team.
+While Reinhardt holds the frontline with his shield, Zarya is able to do damage through the shield.
+This lets her bubble Rein whenever he drops his shield.
+Like when he uses his firestrike ability, deals damage with his hammer, or even charges deep into the other team.

-Zarya’s abilities compliment Reinhardt in important ways.
-When Reinhardt charges in, Zarya’s Particle Barrier is able to keep him safe while also charging up Zarya’s powerful beam weapon.
-At the same time, Reinhardt’s Protective Barrier can keep Zarya safe while she waits for her bubble-shaped particle barrier to recharge.
+Zarya’s abilities complement Reinhardt in important ways.
+When Reinhardt charges in, Zarya’s Particle Barrier is able to keep him safe.
+This also helps with charging up Zarya’s powerful beam weapon.
+At the same time, Reinhardt’s Protective Barrier can keep Zarya safe while she waits for her barrier to recharge.
 Due to their complimentary playstyles, playing both these tanks allow you and your buddy to aggressively push positions without immediately being overwhelmed by the enemy firepower.

 Pharah + Mercy